Phileosopher/commonplace/people-conflicts-casual.md

    - In your response, speak more quietly or calmly than them.
 3. Redirect the conversation to something else.

-If someone is barely speaking:
+### If someone is barely speaking

-- Commenting on their how quiet they are or making general [small talk](language-speaking.md) will make them quieter.
+Commenting on their how quiet they are or making general [small talk](language-speaking.md) will make them quieter.

-- Ask about them or talk about something you know they like.
+Ask about them or talk about something you know they like.

-- Instead of trying to continually fill the silence, use it for contemplation.
+Instead of trying to continually fill the silence, use it for contemplation.

-When you must share bad news:
+### When you must share bad news

 1. Since there's a lead time between people hearing information and accepting it, tell them as early as possible to allow them more time to accept it.
 2. Express empathy about how you expect they'll feel about the news.